mbenfowler/rockPaperScissors/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
-Have you ever wanted to play one of the first games you learned as a child against a bot on the intenet?
+Have you ever wanted to play one of the first games you learned as a child against a bot on the internet?
 Well look no further - play against my super advanced AI who is guaranteed to give you a run for your money almost exactly 33.3% of the time.
 #### Features!
 - Fast-paced roshambo action, with TWO challenging levels to choose from: classic and difficult!
 - Once you have entered a game, select your fighter!
-    - all clickable elements have a pointer to help guide your important choices
+    - All clickable elements have a pointer to help guide your important choices.
     - Your player icon will appear below your fighter upon clicking, confirming the choice is locked in!
-    - The computer reveals their fighter at the same time, with the revealed winner incrementing their wins.
+    - The computer reveals their fighter at the same time, with the declared winner incrementing their wins.
 - At any point, you can click the "CHANGE GAME?" button in your player sidebar to return to the main page to select a different game option.
 - Win counts persist across game types.
 - If you refresh the page or close your browser, have no fear!
-Your record of domination will be preserved across sessions!
+Your record of dominance will be preserved across sessions!

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)